(Note: this zine is from 2018, but the text here has been edited and updated since then)

-Practicing consent is vital, but ending sexual assault will take more than our just being better individuals.
-So how do we BUILD a culture of consent?
+Practicing consent is vital, but ending sexual assault will take more than all of us just being better individuals.
+So how do we build a culture of consent?
 This document shares a few ideas pulled from conversations with advocates, activists, students, and survivors around the US:

 As Individuals, We Can Level Up